superawesome-org/sa-mobile-sdk-android/docs/01 Getting Started/03 Installing JAR.md

 and unzip it.
 You'll find three folders inside:
  * layout - containing a buch of XML files; copy the XML files inside your projects' layout folder
  * drawable - containing a bunch of PNG files; copy the PNG files inside your projects' drawable folder
- * assets - containing a folder named html; copy the whole folder inside your projects' assets folder.

 In the end you should have the following folder structure (or something similar):